 While briefcases and shoulder bags are popular ways to carry your belongings into the office on a day to day basis, they can get tiresome to lug around on business trips.
-In those cases, backpacks (such as my favorite eBags Professional Slim Laptop Backpack) might be a much better option.
+In those cases, backpacks (such as my favorite Samsonite Novex Laptop Backpack) might be a much better option.

 Not only are business backpacks more comfortable to carry around, but oftentimes they also offer more storage and better ways to organize all the things you might need on an airplane or at a client’s site.

 In this article, I’ll take a look at what some of the best backpacks for business travel are, as well as at what the things you should consider when choosing the right one for you are.
 Before continuing, though, here are my top picks.

 A quality laptop backpack made by one of the best known luggage brands.

 Features plenty of pockets for organizing your belongings.
 Available in multiple colors.

 Osprey Packs Nebula Daypack

 A 34-liter backpack from one of the top manufacturers.
 Available in multiple colors.

 7 Best Backpacks for Business Travel to Get in 2019

 While the list below is in no particular order, number one is certainly one of the business backpacks in the list that I like the most.